 The review, correction and revision process can take several weeks.
 Therefore, to allow adequate time for the various steps, there are deadlines for submission of the form.
 Please keep in mind that submission of the form by the dates below does not guarantee that the process will be completed before the end of your enrollment period.

-Medical/dental/vision expenses not covered by insurance can only be included only if they have been PAID (not just incurred) in 2012 (January – December).
+Medical/dental/vision expenses can only be included if they have been PAID (not just incurred).

-There is no income range/cut-off that determines whether you will receive additional financial aid.
+There are no income ranges/cut-offs that determine whether you will receive additional financial aid.

 The form cannot be submitted online.